 Being part of the EAP has been wonderful, mainly because I know I am helping advance the field toward an effective treatment for ALS.

 We have built a dedicated team at the Healey Center to rapidly implement EAPs for people with ALS at Mass General.
 This allows us to work efficiently with drug companies and regulatory agencies to provide access to investigational drugs even for those who don’t qualify for a clinical trial.
 We are already working with several companies and are in discussions with more.
 Each EAP may enroll only a limited number of participants, and our goal is to expand to numerous EAPs to best meet the needs of people with ALS.

 Since our EAP launch at the Healey Center in September 2018, we have offered 8 investigational therapies to a number of people with ALS.
 Some of the therapies we have provided this way include:

 - IC14, an infusion medication provided through Implicit Bioscience

 - CNM-Au8, a liquid suspension medication provided through Clene Nanomedicine, Inc.

 - RNS60, a nebulized medication provided through Revalesio Corporation

 Our goal is to continually grow our EAP to hasten drug discovery and meet the needs of people with ALS through this kind of compassionate research.
-We hope to add an EAP to the HEALEY ALS Platform Trial to connect more people with ALS to the selected therapies.
-The proposed HEALEY ALS Platform Trial EAP will represent a new way of approaching expanded access research for people with ALS and will be a powerful tool for hope.
+We are adding EAPs as a companion to the HEALEY ALS Platform Trial to connect more people with ALS to the selected therapies.
+The HEALEY ALS Platform Trial EAP will represent a new way of approaching expanded access research for people with ALS and will be a powerful tool for hope.

 To make our vision of ever-growing EAPs a reality we will need dedication, innovation and funding.
 We are writing grant applications and raising philanthropic support so we can provide several EAPs each year.